YangLiu1024/LearnAndShare/repo-manage-tools/git-repo.md

 `<remote>` is used to config remote repository, could be multiple.
   - `name` is the name of remote repository, should be unique in this xml among all remotes. the name here will be used as remote name after `repo sync` for the project download from this remote, in another word, its equal to `git remote add <remote.name> <remote.fetch + project.name>` for each project.
-  - `fetch` is the prefix of repository address, when connect to sub repository, the final used URL will be `remote.fetch` + `project.name` + `.git`, in my case, it will be `https://github.com/YangLiu1024/GitSubTreeTestLeafRepo.git` for leaf repo
+  - `fetch` is the prefix of repository address, shared by one or more projects which use this remote, when connect to sub repository, the final used URL will be `remote.fetch` + `project.name` + `.git`, in my case, it will be `https://github.com/YangLiu1024/GitSubTreeTestLeafRepo.git` for leaf repo
+  - `review` is the host name of 'Gerrit' server where reviews are uploaded by `repo upload`.
+This attribute is optional, if not specified, `repo upload` will not function
+  - `alias` if specified, is used to override `name` to be set as the remote name in each projects.
+Its value could be duplicate while `name` must be unique in the manifest.xml.
+This help each project to be able to have same remote name which actually points to different remote.
+  - `revision` is the name of git branch, such as 'master' or 'refs/heads/master', if specifed, will override the default revision in `<default>`
+  - `pushurl` is the git 'push' prefix for all projects which use this remote, is optional.

 `<project>` is used to config each sub repository
   - `name` the name of sub repository